Auckland War Memorial Museum: Castle Collection of musical instruments

-Archaeology

-The main focus of the Archaeology collection is Māori material with a range of stylistic and material variation over time and space.
-Auckland Museum is the only collecting institution to have a curator Archaeology permanently on staff and, significantly, the only institution to curate archaeological assemblages containing not only formal artefacts but also faunal bone and shell samples, stone flakes, and botanical material from excavated sites in the Greater Auckland, Northland and Coromandel Peninsula regions.
-The collections are in high demand by academic researchers and students, and Pacific collections such as those from Samoa are also well used.
-Other collections, particularly those from Egypt and Greece, were obtained through the Museum's relationship in the 1920s with the Egyptian Exploration Society and the British Museum.

 Taonga Māori (Ethnology)

 The museum houses a large collection of Māori and Pacific Island artefacts, including Hotunui, a large whare rūnanga (carved meeting house) built in 1878 at Thames, and Te Toki-a-Tapiri, a Māori war canoe from 1830 carved by Te Waaka Perohuka and Raharuhi Rukupō.
 Within New Zealand, the Taonga Māori collection is of equal significance to that of the national museum, Te Papa Tongarewa.
 It is a cultural and research resource of the first order, having the most comprehensive range of types and periods of material and is essential for the whole spectrum of studies in Māori art and material culture.
-The collection dates from the early decades of the founding of the Museum; its focus has been on acquiring first-quality 'masterworks' from all tribal and geographic areas of New Zealand, as well as representative material-culture items.
-The Museum's collection of ethnic musical instruments is the largest in the country, and is one of the most important in the world.
+The collection dates from the early decades of the founding of the museum; its focus has been on acquiring first-quality 'masterworks' from all tribal and geographic areas of New Zealand, as well as representative material-culture items.
+The museum's collection of ethnic musical instruments is the largest in the country, and is one of the most important in the world.

 Pacific

-The Museum's comprehensive Pacific collection has a range of arts and material culture from tropical Polynesia, Melanesia and Micronesia.
+The museum's comprehensive Pacific collection has a range of arts and material culture from tropical Polynesia, Melanesia and Micronesia.
 The collection is diverse both geographically and in type of material, covering all the cultures of the Pacific, from West Papua, north-east to Hawaii and south-east to Easter Island.
 Objects are collected for their intrinsic cultural or artistic importance, and also for their place within a temporal or geographic range by virtue of the relevance of their maker, who may be anonymous.